GemmaButcher-dev/ms2/TESTING.md

 Various language specific frameworks are available to run automated testing.
 One of the most popular is Jest for testing JavaScript.

+It is best to combine manual and automated testing.
+Automated tests will not test user experience and tests will only ever be as good as the questions we ask it to perform.

 ## Further Testing

-    * A large amount of testing was done to ensure that all pages, buttons, feedback and functions were working correctly.
+    * A large amount of testing was carried out to ensure that all pages, buttons, feedback and functions were working correctly.
     * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.